The Book That Made Me A Reader

 Photo by Michael Lionstar

-William H. Gass—essayist, novelist, and literary critic—was born in Fargo, North Dakota.
-He is the author of numerous works of fiction as well as books of essays, including Life Sentences, A Temple of Texts, and Tests of Time.
+William H. Gass—essayist, novelist, literary critic—was born in Fargo, North Dakota.
+He is the author of seven works of fiction and nine books of essays, including Life Sentences, A Temple of Texts, and Tests of Time.
 Gass is a former professor of philosophy at Washington University.
 He lives with his wife, the architect Mary Gass, in St. Louis.